I've been representing clients in lawsuits to enforce the USCIS Form I-864, Affidavit of Support…

 The written request to withdraw the Form I-864 should be sent in hard copy to the appropriate consulate – contact information can be found here.
 The letter should contain all the information included in the NVC letter.
 The letter should be sent with delivery confirmation.
 For guidelines on submitting immigrant visa-related documents to consulates, see the drop-down list on this Department of State page.

 Many – but not all – IV units are accessible by email.
 Some – such as the consulate in London – are more easily reached by phone.
 If an email address for the consulate’s IV unit is available, a copy of the withdrawal letter should be sent there as well.

 How do I withdraw the Form I-864 in an adjustment of status (I-485) case?

 Similar to immigrant visa cases, adjustment applications are first reviewed by a central USCIS office before they are forwarded to a local office for interview.
 If a sponsor wishes to withdraw the Form I-864 in an adjustment case, it is safest to submit that request to both the central office and local (“field”) office.

 As in NVC/immigrant visa cases, an adjustment application is assigned a case number once filed.
 Referred to as the “receipt number” this number is assigned at the time the I-485 is filed.
 Note that the I-130, I-765, I-131 and I-485 forms all receive separate receipt numbers.
 (Often, all of these forms are filed simultaneously in adjustment cases).
-The withdraw letter should list both the I-130 and I-485 receipt numbers on it.
+The withdrawal letter should list both the I-130 and I-485 receipt numbers on it.